 Vijay Mudaliar is the audacious fellow behind Native and its creations, all stemming from his focus on foraging from his surroundings.
 Vijay’s cocktails boast identities close to home – take the Geylang-inspired Red Light District that uses the Southeast Asian medicinal root, tongkat ali; or the Pineapple Arrack that’s derived from coconut flower sap aged in Sri Lankan wood.
-Oh, did we mention?
-There’s also a cocktail here with edible ants in it.
+Oh, there’s also a cocktail here with edible ants in it.
 Is your squad brave enough to try it?

 Native, 52A Amoy Street, Singapore 069878

 Employees Only Singapore

 You’ve probably heard all the hype by now, and you must be well-acquainted with these revolutionary New Yorkers after our interview feature; all the way from the Big Apple, Employees Only is finally open in Singapore.
 In a nutshell, expect a bespoke cocktail experience worthy of one of the best bars in the world Best Bar In The World” accolade, with an ambience that’s neither stuffy nor exclusive.
 Plus, if you’re up for getting your future read, lookout for the in-house psychic.

 Employees Only Singapore, 112 Amoy Street, Singapore 069932.